-http://econterms.net/aero/Patent\SE-1907-23283.
+http://econterms.net/aero/Patent SE-1907-23283.

 After filing this application but before it was granted, Wallin filed for a patent on the same invention in Britain, Denmark, France, Italy, Austria, Hungary, Switzerland, and perhaps other countries.
 Each patent office classified patent applications in its own system.
 In this case we see their choices because the patent specifications are online.
 There are over a hundred examples of this kind, although they do not usually cover so many countries.
-We do not cover all countries in this study, because some patent classifications are not clear on the specification or we have too few aero patents from that country.
+We cannot cover all countries in this study, because some patent specifications do not show a classification or we have too few aero patents from that country.